karlskarlsonatkarldotcom/Terra-Mira-Public/README.md

 ## Summary

-Terra Mira is a CDDA inspired wizard tower simulation game with a custom C++ ECS engine based on D&D (specifically Pathfinder 1e) mechanics and lore.
+Terra Mira is a CDDA inspired high fantasy simulation game with a custom C++ ECS engine based on D&D (specifically Pathfinder 1e) mechanics and lore.
 It is a 2D grid based game with z-levels and a heavy focus on simulation and automation.
 The idea is CDDA but high fantasy with D&D inspired combat mechanics/spells/items, expanded NPC control/colony sim mechanics, a much greater focus on NPCs in general, and in depth automation both for the NPCs and player.
 I am hoping to combine the best aspects of survival simulations and colony sims while addressing what I believe to be the primary issues of both; tedium and performance.

 **WARNING**